The Marvelous World of Shani: Legacy

-Though the Shani doll line ended too soon, Shani would continue to have a presence in the Barbie franchise.
-In 1994, Shani would officially cross over into the Barbie franchise as her friend, first debuting in the Sun Jewel Barbie line as Sun Jewel Shani, wearing an orange colored bikini.
+Despite the end of the Shani doll line, Shani would continue to have a presence in the Barbie franchise.
+In 1994, Shani would officially cross over into the Barbie franchise as her friend, debuting in the Sun Jewel Barbie line as Sun Jewel Shani, wearing an orange colored bikini.
 Shani would also make an appearance in the Jewel & Glitter Barbie line as Jewel & Glitter Shani.
 The doll's face sculpts would also continue to be used on African American versions of Barbie dolls, and for Barbie's black friends.
-Asha's face sculpt is notable for unofficially becoming the new face for Barbie's black friend Christie, as the face sculpt got used most frequently for Christie and African American versions of Barbie.
+The sculpts were also notably used for some celebrity dolls, including the 2005 Destiny’s Child Barbie doll line, with Kelly Rowland and Michelle Williams getting the Asha and Shani face, respectively.
+Interestingly enough, only the Beyoncé doll got her own face mold sculpted to her likeness.
+Asha's face sculpt is also notable for unofficially becoming the new face for Barbie's black friend Christie, as the face sculpt got used most frequently for Christie and African American versions of Barbie.
 Jamal's face sculpt also unofficially became the standard face for Steven, Christie's boyfriend, and for African American versions of Ken.
 Shani's face is the rarest of the 4 sculpts, which includes the Jamal sculpt.

 Beyond the sculpts, even the body mold became used for Barbie brand dolls ever since, being a particular staple of collector brand Barbie dolls due to the slender and shapely frame and arms, before it was replaced by the Model Muse body as the standard body for collector dolls.
 It was dubbed the Shani body.
 The Shani body was commonly used on Bob Mackie designer Barbies, and for Silkstone dolls in the Barbie Fashion Model Collection.